REST APIs

 If the "Frontend" is not in a browser, but is a native mobile app or just another server side job, we have to use an alternative to cookies.
 JSON Web Tokens are a solution.

-4 Stand Alone REST API in Rails
+4 Rails: Stand Alone REST API

 To create a stand alone API we define new, separate routes under /api/v1.